 New developments located in the False Creek Neighbourhood Energy Utility (NEU) service area are required to connect to the City-owned system for space heating and domestic hot water, as per the Energy Utility System By-Law No. 9552 PDF file (317 KB).
 Developers of new buildings in the Service Area are responsible for applying to the City for thermal energy service and for ensuring the building is designed to connect to the utility.

-The Building Connection Guidelines (773 KB) provide detailed information for developers, designers, and builders on the technical requirements for connecting to the NEU as well as the permit review process.
+The Building Connection Guidelines PDF file (773 KB) provide detailed information for developers, designers, and builders on the technical requirements for connecting to the NEU as well as the permit review process.
 In addition, the Energy Utility System By-law 9552 PDF file (318 KB) describes the legal requirements for new buildings and lists all relevant levies and charges (see Schedule C of the by-law).

 At the rezoning or development permit stage, each building is reviewed to determine if it will connect to the neighbourhood energy utility.

 The building review ensures there is sufficient space in a suitable location for the energy transfer station room, and that utility pipe entry points are appropriately located for connection between the utility system and the new building.